-An objective performance review will be conducted annually on the employee anniversary date.
-The quality of an employee's performance will be considered in personnel actions and salary adjustments.
-Performance reviews are discussed with the employee.
-Certain components of a performance evaluation, such as disputed facts reported to be incomplete or inaccurate, are challengeable using the city's grievance process.
+2. The quality of an employee's performance will be considered in personnel actions and salary adjustments.

+3. Certain components of a performance evaluation, such as disputed facts reported to be incomplete or inaccurate, are challengeable using the city's grievance process.
 Subjective assessments are not challengeable.
 For those parts an employee may submit written response that will be attached to the performance review.

-Signing of the performance review acknowledges the review has been discussed with the assigned supervisor and does not necessarily constitute agreement.
+4. Signing of the performance review acknowledges the review has been discussed with the assigned supervisor and does not necessarily constitute agreement.
 Failure to sign the document by the employee will not delay processing.

-Section 6: Compensation
+Compensation

+1. Monetary:

-- A. Monetary.
-An employee of the City shall be paid according to the employee's designated position and assigned step on a ten step pay scale.
-Each step shall provide a specific hourly rate to be paid to the employee assigned that step. - 1) After each year of service an employee performing satisfactory or higher is eligible for a step increase as recommended by Personnel Committee and approved by the City Council.
-For each year of service after an employee has achieved the tenth step, the wage increase, if the employee is otherwise eligible for advancement, shall be 2% of the employee's current rate of pay.
-Employees of the City shall be compensated according to the recommendations of the City Council
+A) An employee of the City shall be paid according to the employee's designated position and assigned step on a ten step pay scale.
+Each step shall provide a specific hourly rate to be paid to the employee assigned that step.

+B) An annual Cost of Living Allowance (COLA) is reviewed and recommended by the Personnel Committee and approved by the City Council.

+C) A step increase is provided every 3 years of service if the employee has a satisfactory or higher rating.
+A step increase can be recommended prior to the 3-year period based on high satisfactory or exceptional performance as recommended by Personnel Committee and approved by the City Council.

+D) When an employee is at the tenth step of the pay scale, the wage increase, if the employee is otherwise eligible for advancement, is the annual COLA or as otherwise recommended by the Personnel Committee and approved by the City Council.

-- 2) Unless approved by the City Council, no employee shall receive pay from the City in addition to the salary authorized for the position to which he/she has been appointed. - 3) Pay tables will be established for new positions and at time of a position vacancy.
+E) Unless approved by the City Council, no employee shall receive pay from the City in addition to the salary authorized for the position to which he/she has been appointed.

+F) Pay tables will be established for new positions and at time of a position vacancy.
 Pay tables may also be reviewed when experiencing significant turnover or when critical positions are not getting filled or are delayed in getting filled.
-Pay tables are reviewed and approved by the City Council. - 4) Compensation for seasonal and temporary employees is set by the City Council at time of hire. - 5) Work hours between 12am to 6am are paid at 1.5 times the regular pay.
-Night time hours are as approved by a council member serving on the Personnel Committee.
+Pay tables are reviewed and approved by the City Council.

+G) Compensation for seasonal and temporary employees is set by the City Council at time of hire.H) Work hours between 12 am to 6 am are paid a 10% higher differential pay rate above the employees base regular pay.
+Nighttime hours are as approved by a council member serving on the Personnel Committee.